 IBIS Components, and therefore IBIS Interconnect Models, contain terminals consisting of Pins, Die Pads, Buffer I/O Terminals, and Buffer Supply Terminals.
 Pins are defined under the [Pin] keyword, and may be I/O, POWER, GND, or NC.

-For each I/O Pin, there is a single, associated Die Pad and single, associated Buffer I/O Terminal.
-All of these shall be considered “Linked”.

 Under [Pin], for each signal_name associated with Model_name POWER or GND, all Pins, Die Pads and Buffer Supply Terminals that use that signal_name are “Linked”

 IBIS assumes that each I/O [Pin] is connected to one Die Pad and one Buffer I/O Terminal.
 Two differential I/O pins shall be connected to two differential die pads and either two single-ended Buffer I/O Terminals or a single true differential Buffer I/O Terminal.

-If multiple Buffer Terminals (Supply or I/O) are connected to a single pin, EMD shall be used for the interconnect description.
+If multiple Buffer Terminals (Supply or I/O) are connected to a single pin, EBD and, when available, EMD shall be used for the interconnect description.

-An Interconnect Model may describe the relationship between a single Pin and Buffer Terminal (Supply or I/O), a signle Pin and linked Die Pad, or between a single Die Pad and a Buffer Terminal (Supply or I/O).
+An Interconnect Model may describe the relationship between a single Pin and Buffer Terminal (Supply or I/O), a single Pin and Die Pad, or between a single Die Pad and a Buffer Terminal (Supply or I/O).
 An Interconnect Model may also describe connections between multiple Pins and multiple Buffer Terminals (Supply and I/O), multiple Pins and multiple Die Pads, or multiple Die Pads and multiple Buffer Terminals (Supply and I/O).

 ANY OTHER BACKGROUND INFORMATION: